srinivas132/codechef/README.md

 # codechef
-My solutions to some of the practice problems posted in https://www.codechef.com/ The problems are categorized under 'easy'
+My solutions to some of the practice problems posted in https://www.codechef.com/<br>
+The problems are categorized under 'easy'<br>
 The solutions are in perl